standard-for-public-code/standard-for-public-code/glossary.md

 In software engineering, continuous integration (CI) is the practice of merging all developers' working copies to a development branch of a codebase as frequently as reasonable.

+## Developers and designers

+Developers and designers includes anyone who is contributing to technical aspects of the codebase, including source code, templates, artwork, or any other asset that affect the execution of the running software, its tests, or its documentation.

 ## Different contexts

 Two contexts are different if they are different public organizations or different departments for which there is not one decision maker that could make collaboration happen naturally.